 Zoledronic acid does not inhibit human P450 enzymes in vitro.
 Zoledronic acid does not undergo biotransformation in vivo.
-In Zoleutonic actor does not minimal reduce the minimal reduce the minimal studies, less than 3% of the administered intravenous dose was found in the feces, with the balance either recovered in the urine or taken up by bone, indicating that the drug is eliminated intact via the kidney.
-Following an intravenous dose of 20 nCi 14C-zoledronic acid in a patient with cancer and bone metastases, only a single radioactive species with chromatographic properties identical to those of parent drug was recovered in urine, which suggests that zoledronic acid is not metabolized
+In animal studies, less than 3% of the administered intravenous dose was found in the feces, with the balance either recovered in the urine or taken up by bone, indicating that the drug is eliminated intact via the kidney.
+Following an intravenous dose of 20 nCi C-zoledronic acid in a patient with cancer and bone metastases, only a single radioactive species with chromatographic properties identical to those of parent drug was recovered in urine, which suggests that zoledronic acid is not metabolized

 In 64 patients with cancer and bone metastases, on average (± SD) 39 ± 16% of the administered zoledronic acid dose was recovered in the urine within 24 hours, with only trace amounts of drug found in urine post-Day 2.
 The cumulative percent of drug excreted in the urine over 0-24 hours was independent of dose.
 The balance of drug not recovered in urine over 0-24 hours, representing drug presumably bound to bone, is slowly released back into the systemic circulation, giving rise to the observed prolonged low plasma concentrations.
-The 0-24 hour renal clearance of zoledronic acid was $3.7 \pm 2.0 \, \text{L/h}$
+The 0-24 hour renal clearance of zoledronic acid was 3.7 ± 2.0 L/h.

 Zoledronic acid clearance was independent of dose but dependent upon the patient's creatinine clearance.
-In a study in patients with cancer and bone metastases, increasing the infusion time of a 4-mg dose of zoledronic acid from 5 minutes (n=5) to 15 minutes (n=7) resulted in a 34% decrease in the zoledronic acid concentration at the end of the infusion ([mean \pm SD] 403 \pm 118 ng/mL versus 264 \pm 86 ng/mL) and a 10% increase in the total AUC (378 \pm 116 ng x h/mL versus 420 \pm 218 ng x h/mL).
-The difference between the AUC means was not statistically significant macokinetics of zoledronic acid were not affected by age in patients with cancer and bone metastases who ranged in age from 38 years to 84 years.
+In a study in patients with cancer and bone metastases, increasing the infusion time of a 4-mg dose of zoledronic acid from 5 minutes (n=5) to 15 minutes (n=7) resulted in a 34% decrease in the zoledronic acid concentration at the end of the infusion ([mean $\pm$ SD] 403 $\pm$ 118 ng/mL versus 264 $\pm$ 86 ng/mL) and a 10% increase in the total AUC (378 $\pm$ 116 ng x h/mL versus 420 $\pm$ 218 ng x h/mL).
+The difference between the AUC means was not statistically significant.

-Special Populations
+Special Populations Pediatrics

 Zoledronic acid injection is not indicated for use in children [see Use in Specific Populations (8.4)].
-Geriatrics